 Simple Ways to Boost Traffic and Conversions

 Revamping your website and designing marketing campaigns for new social media channels are both long-term projects—but you need to start converting prospective students now.
 What are the best ways to start building momentum?

 Your most beneficial first stem might be to develop a search engine optimization (SEO) plan.
-Even small colleges and universities can garner organic search traffic in significant volumes, which means that capitalizing on an SEO strategy is a great way to generate more awareness.
+Even small colleges and universities can garner organic search traffic in significant volumes, and capitalizing on an SEO strategy is a great way to generate more awareness.

-The first step for colleges is to understand which of your pages are ranking highest and which keywords you’re already ranking for.
-The next step is to understand why your students are flocking to these pages and keywords.
+The first step for colleges is to understand which of your pages rank highest and which keywords you’re already ranking for.
+The next step is understanding why your students flock to these pages and keywords.
 Do they refer to courses they’re interested in?
 Scholarships and student aid programs?
 Acceptance rates?

-Lastly, you need to great a content marketing plan going forwards in which you optimize your existing landing pages and white papers to include the keywords you need to incorporate.
+Lastly, you need to own a strategic and effective content marketing plan and optimize existing landing pages and white papers to include the keywords you need to incorporate.
 By doing this, you’ll be able to score some quick wins and build your pipeline of potential applicants.

 Start Learning Digital Content Strategy with Verndale

-Here at Verndale, we’re a customer experience agency that works with organizations across industries to help them increase conversions and delight their users.
-If you're a Higher Ed recruiter with this goal in mind, we can help you optimize your web presence for usability and findability, ensuring that you’ll attract more prospective students and keep them in the funnel.
+As a digital experience agency with expertise spanning industries, including higher education, we help institutions and organizations increase conversions and exceed their customers digital expectations.
+Optimize your web presence for usability and findability.
+Attact more prospective students, boost enrollment, and satisfy them across the journey.
 For more information on how we can help you, send us a note.